FYSETC/FYSETC-S6/README.md

 S6 v2.x

 First power off the board , then jumper the Boot0 to 3.3V , then connect the USB to the board and your computer , it will enter DFU mode .
-Now you can loose you hand from Boot0 button.

 ***REMEMBER to remove the jumper if you finish uploading or it will enter DFU mode again.***